 Property auctions are an increasingly popular way for people to buy and sell their homes, and there are dozens of auctions across the UK every month.
-In the past, auctions were mainly the preserve of investors and developers looking for projects and profits, but these days the process has become much more mainstream.
+In the past, selling a house at auction were mainly the preserve of investors and developers looking for projects and profits, but these days the process has become much more mainstream.

 Should I sell my house at auction?

 If you decide that you want to go ahead and sell a house at auction, the first thing you need to do is find the right auctioneer.
 Compare different auction houses to see how they’re likely to market your property, and check how much experience they have with selling property in your area.
 You might pay more to go with an established auction house, but they should offer plenty of experience when it comes to getting you the best price.
 On the other hand, you may prefer the service you get with a less well-known house, who could offer you their services for less.

 How much does it cost to sell a house at auction?

 Typically, auction houses charge a commission of around 2.5% of the selling price of your property.
 This is potentially more than many high street estate agents, but it’s worth working out what you’ll pay if you’re looking at alternative ways of selling your house.
 In addition to the commission, you may also have to pay an administration fee, advertising costs or entry fee, which could be in the region of £300 – £400.